tallstackui/tallstackui/CONTRIBUTING.md

 4. Prepare any authentication way to access the `/dashboard`
 5. Create a folder in the project root called `packages`
 6. Inside the `packages` create another folder called `tasteui`
-7. Inside the `tasteui` folder, clone the repository
+7. Inside the `tasteui` folder, clone your TasteUi repository
 8. The final structure should be: `packages/tasteui/tasteui`
 9. Open your `composer.json` and put the following content:
 ```json